The outflow over an ogee-crested spillway is specified by24:

 (1)

-(a) Plan view of straightforward streamlines for a spillway with indirect strategy, displaying contraction occurring across the abutment nook. (b) Part view of a spillway, defining weir peak and overflow peak.
+(a) Plan view of straightforward streamlines for a spillway with indirect approach, showing contraction occurring around the abutment corner. (b) Section view of a spillway, defining weir height and overflow height.

-Chow26 moreover offers summaries of the works by USGS and USACE on subjects comparable to pier design and nostril shapes.
-Additional references are made to Yarnell27, which compares and expands on key references from the flip of the earlier century concerning piers and channel constrictions, together with the work by Rehbock, D’Aubuisson, and Weisbach.
-Whereas the primary focus is positioned on bridge pier and channel obstructions, the influence of pier geometry and move angle is briefly examined.
-This yielded the publications of USACE28, which have Okay-values relying on the form and site of the pier, outlined beneath.
+Chow26 additionally provides summaries of the studies by USGS and USACE on topics such as pier design and nose shapes.
+Further references include Yarnell27, which compares and elaborates on key references from the turn of the previous century concerning piers and channel constrictions, including works by Rehbock, D’Aubuisson, and Weisbach.
+While the primary focus is on bridge pier and channel obstructions, the effects of pier geometry and flow angle are briefly reviewed.
+This led to the publications by USACE28, which feature K-values that depend on the shape and location of the pier, as defined below.

 $$start{aligned} L_{textual content {eff}}=L-2,(n , K_p + K_a) , H finish{aligned}$$